RobynWindsor/react-weather-application/README.md

 ## Contributing

-If you'd like to contribute to the project, feel free to submit a pull request.
+If you'd like to contribute to my project, feel free to submit a pull request.
 Bug reports and feature requests are also welcome in the issue tracker.

 ## Learn More